Susan25/Getting-and-Cleaning-Data/readme.md

 ```

 ####[2.4] Raw Data Sources
 The raw data used for in this exercise was initally found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-That data was extracted and uploaded to this repository under the folder 'raw data', you can get there through this [link](https://github.com/mjfii/Getting-and-Cleaning-Data/tree/master/raw%20data).
+That data was extracted and uploaded to this repository under the folder 'raw data'; you can get there through this [link](https://github.com/mjfii/Getting-and-Cleaning-Data/tree/master/raw%20data).
 Please note the 'readme.txt' file presented within the contents of the 'raw data' directory.

 ####[2.4] Version Information